kayla-manning/election-analysis-2020/posts/shocks.md

 [^metrics]: It is important to note that the deaths plot shows the absolute count of deaths in the United States, which increase day-by-day.
 Plotting the number of deaths on the x-axis essentially shows how the poll numbers have traveled over time.
 In this case, the death count in March looks quite different from the death count in August, even if COVID-19 is relatively more tame in the latter.
 In contrast, the increase in the number of positive tests is a more relative number that varies each day but you can observe similar counts months apart.
 The strong negative correlation between the increase in positive test results and Trump's poll numbers shows that the polls are associated with the increase in positive results, which serve as a proxy for the severity of the pandemic, rather than serving as a simple function of time.

 [^categories]: I followed the [New York Time's classification](https://www.nytimes.com/interactive/2020/us/elections/election-states-biden-trump.html) of states when selecting which states to include in each model.

+[^parsimony]: I removed correlated variables from the model and kept predictors that clearly assessed the fundamentals, polls, previous outcomes, and demographics.

 [^DC]: The model did not include DC, but I added it to the electoral count since it consistently votes blue in presidential elections.